bgd-labs/aave-stk-v1-5/diffs/StakedTokenV2Rev3_code_diff.md

    /**
     * @dev Internal ERC20 _transfer of the tokenized staked tokens
+    * @param from Address to transfer from
+    * @param to Address to transfer to
+    * @param amount Amount to transfer
+-   **/
++   */
+   function _transfer(
+     address from,
+     address to,
+@@ -1815,7 +1905,7 @@ contract StakedTokenV2Rev3 is
+    * @param userBalance The current balance of the user
+    * @param updateStorage Boolean flag used to update or not the stakerRewardsToClaim of the user
+    * @return The unclaimed rewards that were added to the total accrued
+-   **/
++   */
+   function _updateCurrentUnclaimedRewards(
+     address user,
+     uint256 userBalance,
 @@ -1827,7 +1917,7 @@ contract StakedTokenV2Rev3 is
        userBalance,
        totalSupply()